tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

 * The `done` callback takes an argument specific to each function.

-### Considerations

-#### Display Names

-Comments expects each comment to contain the author's display name, not a user ID, as Comments does not know the user identities.
-The `lookup` function should be implemented  considering this and resolve user identifiers to an appropriate display name.

-#### Current Author
+All functions require configuring the **current author**:

-Comments does not know the name of the current user.
-After a user comments (triggering create for the first comment, or reply for subsequent comments) Comments requests the updated conversation via `lookup`, which should now contain the additional comment with the proper author.
-Determining the current user, and storing the comment related to that user, has to be done by the user.
+* **Current author** - Comments does not know the name of the current user.
+After a user comments (triggering `tinycomments_create` for the first comment, or `tinycomments_reply` for subsequent comments), Comments requests the updated conversation via `tinycomments_lookup`, which should now contain the additional comment with the proper author.
+Determining the current user and storing the comment related to that user, has to be configured by the user.

-### Create
+### tinycomments_create

-Comments uses the Conversation create function to create a comment.
+Comments uses the conversation `tinycomments_create` function to create a comment.

-The create function saves the comment as a new conversation and returns a unique conversation ID via the `done` callback.
+The `tinycomments_create` function saves the comment as a new conversation and returns a unique conversation ID via the `done` callback.
 If an unrecoverable error occurs, it should indicate this with the fail callback.

-The create function is given a request object as the first parameter, which has these fields:
+The `tinycomments_create` function is given a request(req) object as the first parameter, which has these fields:

 * **content**: the content of the comment to create.